FRYING LYNNE STEWART

 The overriding goal of the case, he suggested, "was to send a message to lawyers who represent alleged terrorists that it's dangerous to do so."

-The story acknowledged opposite opinions, such as those of Steven Lubet, professor and director of the Program on Advocacy and Professionalism at Northwestern University School of Law, who "was skeptical of Stewart's claim that she was simply doing her job as a lawyer," and of James Cohen, a criminal law professor at Fordham Law School, who said: "I don't think this verdict will discourage potential defense attorneys in the future from taking on widely unpopular clients, because what she did was outside of a lawyer's role."
+The story acknowledged opposite opinions, such as those of Steven Lubet, professor and director of the Program on Advocacy and Professionalism at Northwestern University School of Law, who “was skeptical of Stewart’s claim that she was simply doing her job as a lawyer,” and of James Cohen, acriminal law professor at Fordham Law School, who said: “I don’t think this verdict will discourage potential defense attorneys in the future from taking on widely unpopular clients, because what she did was outside of a lawyer’s role.”

-The NY Times covered the story most extensively, with several sidebars and the longest mainbar.
+The Times covered the story most extensively, with several sidebars and the longest mainbar.
 All the news stories necessarily offered many of the same details.
-Anyway, read them and weep for the country, especially when you see Attorney General Alberto Gonzales's widely quoted, bullying threat -- couched, naturally, in sanctimonious terms -- that the convictions of Stewart and her two co-defendants "send a clear, unmistakable message that this department will pursue both those who carry out acts of terrorism and those who assist them with their murderous goals."
+Anyway, read them and weep for the country, especially when you see Attorney General Alberto Gonzales’s widely quoted, bullying threat — couched, naturally, in sanctimonious terms — that the convictions of Stewart and her two co-defendants “send a clear, unmistakable message that this department will pursue both those who carry out acts of terrorism and those who assist them with their murderous goals.”

 Postscript: Democracy Now! devoted its broadcast this morning to Stewart, who was interviewed with her attorney Michael Tigar and former U.S. Attorney General Ramsey Clark, who testified at her trial.
 Go watch and/or listen.